vnt-github/cs238p/lectures/8_system_boot_and_system_init.md

     - ME starts running
     - reads Firmware OS (probably some version of Minix) from Flash read only memory.
     - starts on of the processor ie. Bootstrap processor (BSP).
+    - then BST starts reading the BIOS and executes it.
+        - DRAM is disabled
+        - BIOS itself some loads proprietary blob of software from intel that initializes the memory.
 ---
 kernel physical address map from
 Physical: 1MB to Virtual: 2GB+1MB.